Navigation Provider

 Define a geofence diameter in meters around the Destination Location.

-If the Actual Location is within this circle, the "Is Inside" is set to1
+If the Actual Location is within this circle, the "Is Inside" is set to1.

 Query